Antecedent site:

 With a new School Committee, we look forward to renewal, beginning with the search for a Superintendent.

 As if to make this new day unmistakable, Town Meeting this year produced a remarkable set of measures.
 A page with a bit of that video recounts.
-Perhaps this good progress reflects increasing engagement with the hearings year-round that culminate in Town Meeting.
+Perhaps this good progress reflects increasing engagement with the hearings year-round, which culminate in Town Meeting.
 Such active participation is the crux of democracy – only then do a people truly govern themselves.
-If so, that would be a further indicator of growing governance maturity spreading among us.
+If so, that would be a further indicator of growing governance maturity among us.

 Of course there is room for more.
 Did the Governance Committee have impact?
 Our municipal FTTH proceeds; what do we see for its future?